Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 LIGA MX

-Jose Torres dressed but did not play in Tigres’ 3-0 win over Club America on Saturday.

-Jonathan Gonzalez started and played 90 minutes in Monterrey’s 4-0 win over Morelia on Sunday.
+Jonathan Gonzalez started and played 80 minutes in Monterrey’s 2-1 loss to Tigres on Sunday.

 NETHERLANDS